mydea/dev-cards/PLAN.md

 - **Score Integrity**: Multiple validation layers

 This plan provides a comprehensive roadmap for building a polished, engaging card game while maintaining good software engineering practices and user experience standards.

+// TODO:

+- Get rid of inline styles
+- Responsive styling of cards ??
+- Only start timer when first card is played